jim-collier/x9git/README.md

 Git has more than eighty porcelain commands, because it supports every workflow, every team size, and every hard edge-case of conflict resolution.
 That flexibility is the whole reason it's complex.

-Gitsby has 9 - or 22 counting subcommands.
+Gitsby has ten - or 23 counting subcommands.
 It gets there three ways:

 - By applying one opinionated workflow and ignoring the myriad other ways of doing the same thing.